Positive COVID-19 cases reported at Minnesota pork plant | Bemidji Pioneer

-WORTHINGTON, Minn. — Any doubt that COVID-19 was circulating in Worthington and the surrounding area has now been erased.
+WORTHINGTON, Minn. — Any doubt that COVID-19 was circulating in Worthington and its surrounding area have been erased.

-There have been 19 confirmed cases of COVID-19 at the JBS pork plant in Worthington, according to UFCW Local 663, the union representing workers at the meatpacking plant in southwestern Minnesota.
+As of Saturday, April 18, there have been at least 20 confirmed cases of COVID-19 tied to the JBS pork plant in Worthington, according to health officials and the UFCW Local 663, the union representing workers at the meatpacking plant in southwestern Minnesota.

+Nobles County saw a spike of 23 additional diagnoses Sunday, bringing the total cases there to 60.

 Gov. Tim Walz addressed the outbreak during his daily news conference Friday, saying he’s spoken to the chief executive officer of JBS, its plant manager, representatives from UFCW Local 663 and Worthington Mayor Mike Kuhle.